-Software Defined Networks introduce a single logical node which is in charge of controlling all the data-path layer behavior.
-The following section deals with scenarios with multiple controllers running in cluster, in order to provide scaling capabilities of the control plane and avoid failure issues.
+The SDN architectural model introduces a single logical node in charge of controlling all the data-path layer behaviour.
+The following section deals with scenarios where multiple controllers cooperate in a cluster, in order to provide scaling capabilities and avoid failure issues.